 When prominent athletes tell the world they’re struggling with their mental health, it serves as a reminder that athletic success can have little bearing on how one feels.

-Earlier this year, Simone Biles, widely regarded as the world’s greatest gymnast, stepped back from the Olympic spotlight temporarily because she was uncomfortable with the pressures of her situation.
+Simone Biles, widely regarded as the world’s greatest female gymnast, stepped back from the Olympic spotlight temporarily because she was uncomfortable with the pressures of her situation.
 The load of expectations had become heavy.

-Tennis star Naomi Osaka, who has won four Grand Slam titles and has spent time as the No. 1-ranked women’s player in the world, acknowledged mental health issues when withdrawing from the French Open last May.
-She has since hinted she may not play again this year.
+Tennis star Naomi Osaka, who has won four Grand Slam titles and has spent time as the No. 1-ranked women’s player in the world, acknowledged mental health issues when withdrawing from the French Open.

 The essential point: Star athletes are not immune from mental health issues.
 The same is true of athletes at any level.
 Fortunately, Sanford Health has people who can help.